Category Archives: Veteran Testimony

 But boy he looked fine while he failed.
 Good days and bad, the man was impeccable, in a BCT sort of way.
 His fatigues were always starched, his boots always had a perfect shine, his comportment was beyond reproach.
 Everything was done with a flair.
 Even the failures were stylish.

 There was a bookstore/candle shop/concert space just off the campus.
+The place doubled as a coffeehouse (only on weekends, I think), and the house band was a folky quartet–a girl singer, her husband on guitar and harmony, a bassist (I think), and a drummer. here was a bookstore/candle shop/concert space just off the campus.
 The place doubled as a coffeehouse (only on weekends, I think), and the house band was a folky quartet–a girl singer, her husband on guitar and harmony, a bassist (I think), and a drummer.
 It was the first time I’d found a drummer in a folk group, and the first time I’d ever seen a girl play a conventional drum kit.
 The group’s repertoire was pretty standard for a coffeehouse band, except they had an unaccountable affection for Tim Buckley.
 For me, the attraction (besides the drummer) was the opportunity to hear “my” music.

-My drill sergeant, Charley Tucker, discovered in late June of 1969 that he’d be shepherding a platoon whose members nearly all had a couple years of college, which made for an unusual cycle.
-We knew within minutes he had some respect for a college education, as he put the group’s college grads in the platoon’s leadership slots.
-But it was also pretty clear that Fort Knox wasn’t going to be much like college.
-Fifth Platoon developed into something a little odd–bookish, well-disciplined, but not especially fit–and we learned to help each other through the training.
 My memories of the cycle were that it wasn’t so much difficult as relentless; the pressure never let up, though the emphasis changed from week to week.
 It helped a lot that I was reasonably fit, and accustomed to long hikes.
 It didn’t help that I was only barely competent with a rifle.
-It was clear to us that, at least from Charley, the pettiness and meanness were part of the course work, not part of the personality.
+It was clear to us that, at least from SFC Charley Tucker, the pettiness and meanness were part of the course work, not part of the personality.